Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 \begin{thm}[QC Rigidity for maps in $\SR$] Suppose that $f,g\in\SR$ are topologically conjugate on the complex plane, and that the conjugacy takes the real axis to itself.
 Then $f$ and $g$ are quasiconformally conjugate. \end{thm}

 An immediate corollary is:

-\begin{cor} Take $f\in \SR$.
-Then the conjugacy class of $f$ (i.e. the set of maps that are topologically conjugate to $f$) is connected with respect to the topology of locally uniform convergence. \end{cor}
+\begin{cor}[Connected conjugacy classes] Take $f\in \SR$.
+Then the conjugacy class of $f$ (i.e. the set of maps that are topologically conjugate to $f$ on the complex plane) is connected with respect to the topology of locally uniform convergence. \end{cor}

 \begin{remark} This statement is true even if one takes the topology coming from the natural parameter space $\MfR$.
 (For the definition of this space see Section~\ref{sec:parameter}.) \end{remark}